top of page

 As vineyard weddings are becoming more popular, couples are choosing to incorporate their beautiful surroundings into their ceremony with a wine box ceremony.
 Often, couples will have prepared a wooden wine box, containing a bottle of their favourite wine along with a meaningful letter to each other which is then sealed using a hammer and nails during the ceremony.
 The couple will then open their wine and re-read the letter to each other on a specific anniversary, such as their 10-year anniversary.

-It’s definitely possible to adapt this ceremony for a naming ceremony too.
+It’s definitely possible to adapt this ritual for a naming ceremony too.
 You could choose a bottle of wine or whisky and include a copy of your parental promises or indeed of the whole ceremony script into the box and seal it during the ceremony.
 You can save the box to give to your child om their 18th birthday – just make sure you pick something that will age well!

 If you don’t drink alcohol, why not create a time capsule with some personal mementos instead?